onyx-platform/learn-onyx/README.md

 # lambdajam-2015

 Onyx workshop materials for the LambdaJam 2015 conference.
 This workshop assumes attendees were at the Onyx talk earlier in the day and are familiar with the basic concepts.
-This repository contains a set of tests that can be invoked with `lein test`.

 Chat about this workshop here: